 - External Resources

 - Xfce Forum.
 People running Xfce on any platform come to this site to share with each other and to get detailed information from highly experienced users.

 - Debian Wiki.
-Very handy collection of technical material relating to Debian Wheezy (Stable), the base upon which MX Linux is built.
+Very handy collection of technical material relating to Debian Stable, the base upon which MX Linux is built.